searchpioneer/ranklib-dotnet/docs/Docs/documentation/examples.md

 new, features might be substituted to improve the model.
 As always, experimentation is needed to confirm whether specific features aid or hinder effective model creation.

-The `ranklib stats` command along with the path to a saved LTR model, generates feature use frequencies as well as minimum, maximum, mean and mode freature frequency values along with frequency variation and standard deviation.
+The `dotnet-ranklib stats` command along with the path to a saved LTR model, generates feature use frequencies as well as minimum, maximum, mean and mode freature frequency values along with frequency variation and standard deviation.
 Feature statistics are only generated for models that do not use all the defined features in creating a model, so these statistics are not available for Coordinate Ascent, LambdaRank,